 Starting with family and friends, word spread about our efforts and donations poured in from large corporations, local businesses, civic organizations, and even individuals from Japan and the Bahamas.
 The continued generosity and support that has been received highlights the importance of paying it forward.
 It shows how one person, one idea, and one movement can have a tremendous impact.
 If nothing else, it’s proof there’s no way to contain love.
 It just keeps on giving.

-To this day, we have distributed close to 100,000 Love Rolls to the homeless and to people in need.
+To this day, we have distributed over to 150,000 Love Rolls to homeless individuals, to people in need and to those impacted by natural disasters.